Blog

 The owners are committed to only using ingredients packaging that can be reused, recycled, or composted.
 They also source ingredients from small farms and organic suppliers.

-When Rhodora opened, the number of people searching terms for ”sustainability” in the New York area was higher than ever.
+According to The Economist Intelligence Unit, over the past five years there has been a 71% rise in online searches for sustainable goods across the world.
+When Rhodora opened, the number of people searching for ”sustainability” in the New York area was on the rise.
 Meanwhile, the food waste management business continues to boom, and restaurants with sustainability missions built into their business continue to open up.

 Future restaurants may look a lot different than they do today.
 With more and more sustainability-driven restaurants popping up, they could serve as the model for other restaurants to step up their game and work to lessen their impact on the massive global food waste problem.